mikrono/tModLoaderWiki_kr_ko/ModLoader.md

 Gets the instance of the Mod with the specified name.

 ### public static Texture2D GetTexture(string name)

 Gets the texture with the specified name.
 The name is in the format of "ModFolder/OtherFolders/FileNameWithoutExtension".
+Throws an ArgumentException if the texture does not exist.
 Note: Texture2D is in the Microsoft.Xna.Framework.Graphics namespace.

+### public static bool TextureExists(string name)

+Returns whether or not a texture with the specified name exists.